jaytmiller/htc-utils/elk/logstash/README.md

 ### export.json

 Strictly speaking,  this is not a Logstash config file,  it is an export of the Kibana index, searches, visualizations, and dashboard.

+This export file contains dashboards related to both EventLog and condorbeat.

+**NOTE:** Prior to loading importing export.json make sure the htc-eventlog-* and condorbeat-* index patterns already exist.
+Also make sure some index pattern is designated as  the default.

-It can currently be reloaded by going to the Kibana management page,  selecting Saved Objects, selecting "import",  and uploading export.json.
+export.json can currently be reloaded by going to the Kibana management page, selecting Saved Objects, selecting "import", and uploading export.json.

 ## Points of Customization